Chromatic (programmer)

 In 2009, he founded Modern Perl Books, in part to revitalize the world of Perl and to publish materials that other publishers had neglected.

 In 2010, he released the book Modern Perl in print and in electronic form, with the latter redistributable freely (though with a suggested donation).
 An updated edition was released in 2012, with the entire text online.

 CPAN

-While he may be most currently known for the module "Modern::Perl", chromatic originally wrote "Test::Builder", which is the foundation of most testing in the Perl world.
+While he may be currently known for the module "Modern::Perl", Chromatic originally wrote "Test::Builder", which is the foundation of most testing in the Perl world.

 Perl 6

 Chromatic spent several years as the Perl 6 project secretary.
 He is one of the biggest proponents of "roles" in Perl 6 (what some other programming languages refer to as "traits").